One Small Way to Build Trust With Yourself Again

 Other resources for support:

-Community: Emotions & Dementia Facebook group → Click Here
+Community: Emotions & Dementia Facebook group.
+A private space to share, connect, and be around others who understand → Click Here